The Stackhouse Jones Project is a gathering name for the creative projects that I have worked on from 2012 onwards.

 What I do grows out of my Christian faith.
 I believe that a poem is half a conversation.
 I don’t aim to write the conversation of apologists and theologians.
 My half of the conversation keeps returning to the question ‘what does it feel like to live a life of faith?’

 I made a collection of poems and essays that grew from an idea of how faith feels more like being kissed than kissing.
 In a time of personal heartbreak, I found a refuge and joy in tales of imaginary cricket matches.
-Presently, I write songs and poems that try to articulate what faith feels like in my ordinary working life.
-I intend to formally present this work in the future.
+For the last 3 years, I have written songs and poems that try to articulate what faith feels like in my ordinary working life.
+Those songs and poems make up ‘Vanity Project‘.

 Stackhouse Jones is named after an episode of The West Wing and a hand knitted jumper passed down from my grandad.
 I live in the city of Plymouth in the UK.
 I regularly participate at open mics and poetry events.
 I listen to more local radio than is good for me.